Thraetaona/Oxidized-Skies/README.md

 # Introduction

 ###
-<b> Still being in early development stages, Oxidized-Skies and the engine it uses, [RASM](https://github.com/VioletVillain/RASM "RASM"), are developed concurrently. </b>
+<b> Notice: Still being in early development stages, Oxidized-Skies and the engine it uses, [RASM](https://github.com/VioletVillain/RASM "RASM"), are developed concurrently. </b>
 ###

 You may play the Game [Here](https://VioletVillain.github.io/Oxidized-Skies "Oxidized Skies"), For any Questions, Doubts or Problems regarding the game, Please open a new issue on the [Forums](https://github.com/VioletVillain/Oxidized-Skies/issues "Visit the Forums").